 School Administrators for HEALing of Our Children and Youth

-The over goal of this initiative is to increase the number of school districts with strong competitive food policies.
-Join the AASA mentor/mentee coalition.
+The goal of this initiative is to increase the number of school districts with strong competitive food policies.
+Learn about the initiative.

 What are competitive foods?

 The term “competitive foods” refers to any food or beverage sold outside of the Federal meal program.
 These include foods sold in a la carte lines, vending machines, and school stores.

 With childhood obesity reaching epidemic rates, it is now more important than ever to focus on creating a healthy school nutrition environment.
 The Healthy Hunger Free Kids Act of 2010 will help school system leaders with their intent to optimize student health by offering healthier school breakfasts and lunches.
 While we are still waiting on the federal regulations for competitive foods, now is a great time to get ahead of the curve by adopting strong competitive food policies and learning from those exemplifying best practices.
 You can help lead this effort.

 For more information on competitive foods, please refer to the following resources: